Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 | Story         | 0        | 0     | 512     | Newline        | These are default settings |
 | Memory        | -1       | 100   | 512     | Newline        |                            |
 | Author's Note | -4       | -800  | 512     | Newline        |                            |

+> **Memory**: Used during playthrough to keep a running summary of the "Story so far".
+Has a light effect on AI output as it is far from the front/bottom of context.
+Should be ***intermittently*** updated with story highlights.
+>
+> **Author's Note**: Used to control the flow of the current scene.
+Position is at -4 from the front/bottom of context, so has a strong effect on output.
+Should be ***regularly*** updated as the scene changes.

 __LOREBOOK CREATION SETTINGS__